FOSTA-Newsletter issue no 1 in 2024

 Dear Sir or Madam,

-Today we would like to draw your attention to upcoming events and seminars and inform you about newly published FOSTA final reports from the focal areas of mobility, construction as well as plant and mechanical engineering.
+Today we would like to inform you about newly published FOSTA final reports from the focal areas of mobility, construction as well as plant and mechanical engineering.
 You can find these and all other FOSTA reports in the stahldaten.de store.

 Your FOSTA team